 Now let it boil over low heat for one hour or longer (checking occasionally that there’s still enough water in the pot).
 The steam will rise, condense on the cold lid and drop into the small bowl: that’s the rose water hydrosol.

 The rosewater is clear as water; and scents and tastes of roses, but less than store-bought rosewater which is sometimes distilled more than once.
 I liked this rosewater the most of all three methods I tried.
 I don’t know yet how long it’ll keep.
-I keep it in the fridge, and I think adding some alcohol would extend the shelf life of the hydrosol.
+I keep it in the fridge, and I think adding some alcohol would extend the shelf life of the rose hydrosol.
 Here I found hydrosol storage tips.
-I used this rosewater to make Edwardian cold cream.
+I used the rosewater for homemade Edwardian cold cream.